 Possible birth defects may include scars, eye problems, poor growth, small head size, delayed development, and/or mental retardation.

 What can I do to protect my baby from chicken pox?

 - If you have had chicken pox before, then there is nothing you need to do to protect your baby during pregnancy.
 Your body should have antibodies that protect you from contracting chicken pox; therefore, your baby will be protected.

-- If you have not had chicken pox before, you may receive the shot of zoster immune globulin (ZIG) if you are pregnant and come in contact with someone who has chicken pox.
-ZIG must be given with 4 days of first exposure.
+- If you have not had chicken pox before and are pregnant, you may receive the shot of zoster immune globulin (ZIG) when you come in contact with someone who has chicken pox.
+ZIG must be given within 4 days of first exposure.
 This is only given if you do not already have the antibodies against chicken pox.

 - You can get a chicken pox vaccine if you do not have the chicken pox antibodies and you are not pregnant.
 You must wait 3 months before trying to conceive.